 McLaren were off the pace for much of the session with Lando Norris down in ninth while Daniel Ricciardo could only manage the 13th fastest time, four tenths behind his teammate.

-Practice 2 - Hungarian
+Result Free practice 2 - Hungarian

 |Results are being loaded...|